n8n-io/n8n-docs/_snippets/integrations/builtin/core-nodes/code-node.md

 n8n added Python support in version 1.0.
 It doesn't include a Python executable.
 Instead, n8n provides Python support using [Pyodide](https://pyodide.org/en/stable/){:target=_blank .external-link}, which is a port of CPython to WebAssembly.
 This limits the available Python packages to the [Packages included with Pyodide](https://pyodide.org/en/stable/usage/packages-in-pyodide.html#packages-in-pyodide){:target=_blank .external-link}. n8n downloads the package automatically the first time you use it.

 /// note | Slower than JavaScript
 The Code node takes longer to process Python than JavaScript.
-This is due to the additional compilation steps.
+This is due to the extra compilation steps.
 ///
 ### Built-in methods and variables